foxly-it/Backup-CloudPanel-Nextcloud/README.md

 ---
 </div>

-This script is designed for [CloudPanel](CloudPanel.io).
+This script is designed for [CloudPanel v1/v2](CloudPanel.io).
 It backs up all data located in ```/home/cloudpanel``` to a Borgbackup repository.
 Furthermore, before the actual backup process, all databases that are specified are backed up and stored in ```/home/cloudpanel/backup```.
 In the script itself you have to define which database is used, e.g. MySQL/MariaDB or PostgreSQL.
 Adjustments that need to be changed in the script are marked with TODO.
 In the script a Nextcloud instance is also considered, should this function not be used, it can simply be commented out.

 Of course, this script can be adapted to other systems.